Standing Out From The Crowd: Using Characters in Corporate Communications

 Jean-Luc Picard from “Star Trek” is another fictional leader we can all learn from.
 He possesses unwavering morality and a dedication to ethical decision-making, which fosters a sense of loyalty amongst his crew.
 He also has great respect for other cultures and diverse backgrounds, which reflects well in today’s corporate landscape of diversity, equity, and inclusion (DEI) principles

-The usage of characters in corporate communications can also help avoid discrimination by creating non-human avatars to promote inclusive messaging.
+The usage of corporate characters in communications can also help avoid discrimination by creating non-human avatars to promote inclusive messaging.
 For greater effect, you can even combine character usage with gamification techniques and virtual reality (VR) training.

 Contact us today to learn how we can create fictional characters to help your business communicate more effectively with customers, employees, and more.
 It’s an entertaining method of delivering important messages to broad audiences!